todogroup/osposurvey/2020/questions.md

 * Train developers to contribute to open source projects
 * Create its own open source projects
 * Attend and speak at open source events or conferences
->ROUTING: "Never" or "Don't know for "Use of open source code in commercial products" goes to Part 1c.
-Everyone else skips goes to Part 1b.

-### Part 1b

 4. What percentage of your products include open source components?
 * 1-20%